Riskified Ltd. Class Action: Levi & Korsinsky Reminds Riskified Ltd. Investors of the Pending Class Action Lawsuit with a Lead Plaintiff Deadline of July 1, 2022 - RSKD

-New York, New York--(Newsfile Corp. - June 24, 2022) - Levi & Korsinsky, LLP notifies investors in Riskified Ltd. ("Riskified Ltd." or the "Company") RSKD of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - June 27, 2022) - Levi & Korsinsky, LLP notifies investors in Riskified Ltd. RSKD ("Riskified Ltd." or the "Company") of a class action securities lawsuit.

 The lawsuit on behalf of Riskified Ltd. investors has been commenced in the the United States District Court for the Southern District of New York.
 This lawsuit is on behalf of all persons or entities who purchased Riskified Class A ordinary shares in or traceable to the Company's July 2021 initial public offering.
 Follow the link below to get more information and be contacted by a member of our team: